skotssd/FEEMprivate/README.md

 https://github.com/jupyter-xeus/xeus-octave

 $ mamba create -n myenv -c conda-forge xeus-octave

 $ mamba activate -n myenv

 $ mamba install -c conda-forge jupyterlab

+To use these scripts (once cloned and xeus-octave and jupyter lab installed and active).
+Go to USERS and pick any user.
+Look at the TEMPLATE ipynb file.
+That gives instructions on how to use it (written in markdown between code blocks).
+The DATA directory also has an instrutional ipynb file.